Key recovery definition

 • Disaster Recovery shall be defined as the installation and storage of Product in ready-to-execute, back-up computer systems prior to disaster or breakdown which is not used for active production or development.

-• Non-PO Recovery As to any Distribution Date and Loan Group, the amount of all Recoveries received with respect to such Loan Group during the calendar month preceding the month of such Distribution Date less the PO Recovery with respect to such Loan Group for such Distribution Date.
+• Non-PO Recovery As to any Distribution Date, the amount of all Recoveries received during the Applicable Unscheduled Principal Receipt Periods for such Distribution Date less the Class A-PO Recovery for such Distribution Date.

 • Resource recovery means the recovery of material or energy from solid waste.